 Weight Loss Knockout: Diet vs Exercise

-Of course, movement, exercise, sweating, getting your heart rate up is part of being healthy.
+Yes, movement, exercise, sweating, getting your heart rate up are part of being healthy.
 Life is more enjoyable when your body is capable of doing amazing things.

 The secret to overall health and weight loss is to focus on the areas of your life that move the dial faster and more efficiently.